Risk Identification and Management Basics Training Course

 Root Cause Analysis (RCA) for Internal Auditors

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at intermediate-level internal auditors who wish to enhance their audit effectiveness by applying structured RCA techniques.
+14 HoursThis instructor-led, live training session in Slovakia (online or on-site) targets intermediate-level internal auditors seeking to improve their audit efficacy through the use of structured RCA techniques.

 By the end of this training, participants will be able to:

-- Understand RCA methodologies and their role in internal auditing.
+- Grasp RCA methodologies and their role in internal auditing.

 - Identify and analyze the root causes of audit findings.